-Read the instructions.
-We know it’s tempting to just figure it out, but please — read through the instruction manuals for both your vehicle and your car seat!
-(Check for advisories on your seat belt labels too.)
+We know it’s tempting to just figure it out, but please don’t.
+Read the instruction manuals for both your vehicle and your car seat.
+(Check your seat belt labels for any advisories too.)

-Babies to the back!
-If baby is less than two years old and lighter than highest weight or height allowed by their car safety seat’s manufacturer, she should be riding in a rear-facing seat.
-Also, make sure you stow your little one in the back seat, particularly if your car has a passenger airbag (which most models do nowadays).
+If baby is younger than two years old or has not reached the highest weight or height allowed by their car safety seat’s manufacturer, he should be riding in a rear-facing seat.
+Also, keep baby in the back seat, particularly if your car has a passenger air bag, which most models do nowadays.

-Keep them seated!
-From age two until they reach the maximum height or weight allowed by the car seat manufacturer, children should ride in a forward-facing seat.
-After that, until they’re about eight years old, or 4 feet, 9 inches, use a belt positioning booster seat.
-Once they’ve outgrown the booster, make sure they properly strap in with the lap-and-shoulder seat belt.
+From age two until they reach the maximum height or weight, children should ride in a forward-facing seat.
+After that, until they’re about eight years old, or 4 feet 9 inches, use a belt positioning booster seat.
+Once they’ve outgrown the booster, they should use a lap-and-shoulder seat belt in the backseat.

 Plus more from The Bump: